mintpepper95/KnowledgeIsPower/Javascript/BrowserStorageMechanism/localStorage.md

 To see what's in `localStorage`, we can use dev tools and go to Application tab to see it.
 ![[Pasted image 20240323225930.png]]
 The only way to delete it using `localStorage.clear()` or `localStorage.removeItem()` or clear browser memory

+Unlike cookies they don't expire.
+Also not sent with every HTTP request.